May 11, 2017 / 5 Comments

-London is rife with traditional as well as modern pubs and bars, from the scenes of Soho to Jack the Ripper’s favorite haunts.
+London is great, in part, because of the amount cool and quirky bars in the city.
+It’s is rife with traditional as well as modern pubs and bars, from the scenes of Soho to Jack the Ripper’s favorite haunts.
 The best pubs in London, however, may not be the ones you think of as classical, great, British pubs.
 Quirky?
 Yes.
 Off-center?
 Sure.
 No matter where you go in London, there are some of the top pubs in Europe to make you feel right at home.

 Prohibition meets modern class at this New York style Soho drink stop.
 Located quietly and quaintly above Social Eating House, make your way there during the day for a relaxed vibe (although reservations, any time of day, are advised!), or pop in at night to take in the ambiance.
 Their unique cheekiness can be seen in their décor as well as their menu.
 Find the brass door-knocker appropriately shaped into a blindfolded pig, and settle into a leather banquette with a Bulleit Rye or a Vitamin C Vesper – just to make your habit seem healthy for a drink or two!